Netflix slightly beats revenue estimates, shares slide amid bidding war for Warner Bros

 "Our revised all-cash agreement will enable an expedited timeline to a stockholder vote and provide greater financial certainty," Sarandos said in a statement accompanying Tuesday's amended bid.

-The company said it obtained commitments for a $59 billion bridge loan on December 4 to support the Warner acquisition.
-On Monday, it increased the bridge loan commitment by $8.2 billion to support its all-cash $27.75 per share offer.
+The company said it obtained commitments for a US$59 billion bridge loan on Dec 4 to support the Warner acquisition.
+On Monday, it increased the bridge loan commitment by US$8.2 billion to support its all-cash US$27.75 per share offer.

 Netflix also told investors it would pause share buybacks to accumulate cash to help fund the Warner deal.
-It has already incurred $60 million in costs related to securing financing.
+It has already incurred US$60 million in costs related to securing financing.

 "The pause in the buyback they announced is really no surprise, but if we take a step back, Netflix is coming off a couple of years where they've really held content spending more or less flat over the last few years, and that's allowed for some pretty sharp margin expansion," said John Belton, portfolio manager for Gabelli Funds, noting that investment cycles ebb and flow.